 Attendance and participation.
 Up to four classes overall may be missed without documentation or penalty.
 Any additional absence without authorization will incur a penalty of one course grade point.

 Participation.
 Students are expected to read the texts at home and contribute to the discussion in class.
 Substantive contribution to the discussion concretely addresses the relevant texts and demonstrated close familiarity with them as well as critical reflection.
 Up to two points may be taken off the course grade in the absence of substantive contribution along the year.
-Bonus points may be given for consistent substantive contribution.

 Presentations.
-Each student will present one secondary text in class.
+Each student will present at least one secondary text in class.
 Failing to fulfill this obligation will incur a penalty of two points taken off the course grade.
 Bonus points will be given for excellent presentations.